salvatorebruzzese/terminal-maze/README.md

 ## To-do
 - Update CMake in order to make it use a package manager that automatically downloads the required dependencies (in ```./third-party```).
-- Add game cycle function in game.cpp.
+- Add the game cycle function in game.cpp.
-- Add maze-generation algorithm.
+- Add a suitable maze-generation algorithm (like kruskal's).
-- Add a timer header on the gaming window.
+- Add an elapsed time header on the gaming window.
-- Add a a pause menu.
+- Add an in-game pause menu.